zhanggq96/zhanggq96.github.io/_drafts/kanji-frequency-draft.markdown

 The natural thing to wonder next is, then, how do these trends extend to Kanji usage over the internet?

 Unfamiliar to most foreigners, Japan has it's own branding of social networking/sharing sites.
 Japan's most popular online community is 2ch (2ちゃんねる) and their most popular video sharing site is niconico (ニコニコ), which are roughly equivalent to 4chan and Youtube here in the western world.
 I wanted to collect a large set of Japanese internet conversation data but wasn't very familiar with either site, so I looked elsewhere for a relatively active, recent and diverse Japanese community with easily-scrapable public comments.
-And where else did I find this, [but on reddit?][jp-subreddits]
+And where else could I have found such a thing, [but on reddit?][jp-subreddits]

 So I extracted this list of subreddits and hooked it up to reddit's nice API, then left it on for a night to collect comments on posts in these subreddits.
 I scraped comments based on the following criteria: